 To make this Garlic Edamame magic happen, start with a frozen bag of edamame from your grocery store.
 You should be able to find them at mainstream grocery stores in the freezer aisle.

-For this recipe, buy the edamame with the pods on them.
+Buy the edamame with the pods on them.
 They also sell those where the shells are removed.

-In a small bowl, mix together soy sauce, sugar, cornstarch and some water.
 Then heat up a large skillet under medium high heat with some vegetable oil on it.

 Once the skillet is heated up, add minced garlic and cook until garlic is browned.
 I like the garlic browned, or even slightly burnt.